Best Hybrid Inverters 2025

 Best hybrid inverter with integrated backup power (UPS)

-Sungrow SH-RS series are our favourite hybrid inverters due to their numerous features, wide variety of sizes, high backup power rating, simple design and affordability.
+Sungrow SH-RS series is a very popular (single-phase) hybrid inverter due to its numerous features, wide variety of sizes, high pass-through power rating, simple design and affordability.
 The SH-RS series is available from 3.0kW to 10kW and features 200% solar oversizing, a digital display, instantaneous backup power, and high efficiency.
 The smaller 3 to 6kW versions provide backup power with ten milliseconds (10ms) change over time and a peak power rating of 8400VA for 10 seconds.
-The larger 8 & 10kW single-phase inverters have continuous power ratings of 8 & 10kVA, with impressive peak (surge) backup power ratings of 13.6kVA, enabling backup of very large loads, including air-conditioning, water pumps, and other high-surge loads.
+The larger 8 & 10kW single-phase inverters have continuous power ratings of 8 & 10kVA, with reasonable peak (surge) backup power ratings of 13.6kVA, enabling backup of large loads, including air-conditioning, water pumps, and other high-surge loads.

 Sungrow Battery Options